JHUAPL-DTNMA/dtnma-camp/README.md

       - common/             - Library functions helpful to all generators.
         - campsettings.py   - initializes various global variables for camp
                               (enumerations for portions of the ADM, etc.)
-        - camputil.py       - utility functions for parsing the JSON input file and creating ARIs.
+        - camputil.py       - utility functions for parsing the YANG input file and creating ARIs.
 Contains the Retriever class, which is used by all generators to access ADM data
-        - jsonutil.py       - utility functions to validate JSON input.
+        - yangutil.py       - utility functions to validate YANG input.

 ### Adding Generators